 Housing Technical Sheet

 Document containing all information related to the construction of the property.
-It is mandatory for all properties whose License for Use dates from 2004.
+It is mandatory for all properties whose Utilization licence is dated after the 2004 year.

 Certificate issued by the respective City Council attesting the completion of the sanitation equipment after the subdivision.
 It is mandatory in the first property transfer, after the construction of a property in a subdivision.